danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 behave as if whole strata of the other person are not there."

 I here substitute "real people" with artworks and "the whole strata" as the process which has led to the result that is the artwork; The file.
-The .wav for or .pdf for example.
+The .wav or .pdf for example.

 "[An] example of how the virtual dimension is operative at the symbolic level